 On June 3, 2003, Elmardoudi and Koubriti were convicted of supporting terrorism and document fraud conspiracy.
 Hannan was convicted of document fraud and Ali-Haimoud was acquitted.

 After the trial, a heated legal battle ensued over leaks to the media as well as alleged violations of a court gag order by U.S. Attorney General John Ashcroft.

 On October 15, 2003, in the midst of this dispute, lawyers for the defendants petitioned for a new trial, alleging prosecutorial misconduct—that documents were withheld by the prosecution.

 Among the withheld documents was evidence that the prosecutors knew the sketches were harmless drawings of the entire Middle East region.
 Prosecutors also withheld a note from a man who was in jail with Hmimmssa and talked to him about lying to the FBI regarding the defendants’ ties to terrorism.
-U.S. District Judge Gerald Rosen said, “The prosecution materially misled the court, the jury and the defense as to the nature, character and complexion of critical evidence.”
+U.S. District Court Judge Gerald Rosen said, “The prosecution materially misled the court, the jury and the defense as to the nature, character and complexion of critical evidence.”

-The Justice Department moved to set aside the convictions and September 2, 2004, the charges were dismissed.
+The Justice Department moved to set aside the convictions and on September 2, 2004, the charges were dismissed.